Table of Contents

 Why do you need to Sue a Company?

-The most common reason that a person, or a company, may need to sue a company is because the company owes you money, unpaid invoices for example.
+When thinking about how to sue a company, the most common reason that a person, or a company, may need to sue a company is because the company owes you money, unpaid invoices for example.

 Debt recovery against companies is very common.
 You or your business provide goods and/or services to a company (Company Pty Ltd – for example).
 You then raise an invoice for those goods and/or services, and the company does not pay the invoice.